Edge Delta HTTP Workflow Source

 continue_on_error: true

-Inside an iterator step, you can access:
+Inside an iterator step, these variables are available:

 | Variable | Description |